 How do we liberate ourselves from our memories of the sea?

-Employing abstraction, minimalism, painting, sculpture, installation, and film, the works merge personal, collective, and ecological histories.
-The SOS series, along with related paintings and films, reflects on the intersections of the sea, identity, labor, and movement, highlighting the sea’s dual role as a source of life, inspiration, and ecological vulnerability.
-Material and conceptual strategies draw attention to wet ontologies, emphasizing the fluidity, interconnectedness, and permeability of human and non-human life.
-TAONG DAGAT celebrates the resilience, beauty, and challenges of maritime life while fostering reflection on ecological and social responsibility.
-By weaving together queer narratives, historical memory, and ecological awareness, the module positions art as an inclusionary space where the sea’s shifting, rhizomatic currents can be navigated, questioned, and reimagined.
+The SOS series, alongside related paintings and films, reflects on the intersections of the sea, identity, labor, and movement, emphasizing the sea’s dual role as both a source of life and a site of vulnerability.
+Material and conceptual strategies draw from wet ontologies, attending to the fluidity, permeability, and entanglement of human and more-than-human life.
+TAONG DAGAT celebrates resilience and beauty while confronting the ecological and social challenges that shape maritime worlds.
+By weaving together queer narratives, ecological awareness, and historical memory, the module positions art as an inclusionary space where the sea’s shifting, rhizomatic currents can be navigated, questioned, and reimagined.

 2024 / Vargas Museum / Philippines